 It’s important to remember not to aim too high when applying for universities, pick courses with entry levels you can achieve for a better chance of receiving offers.

 The UCAS points system takes your AS/A Level or BTEC Level grades and converts them into points.
 If you receive two B grades and one C grade at A Level they will convert to 280 UCAS points when added together, or a Double Distinction in a BTEC National certificate equates to 240 UCAS points.

 Do my AS Levels count?

-Generally AS Levels do count towards your total however it depends on the institution or course itself.
-Some universities will not accept AS Levels, so remember to check beforehand to ensure your A-Levels alone will be enough.
+Generally, AS Levels do count towards your total however it depends on the institution or course itself.
+Some universities will not accept AS Levels (So be sure to remember that on AS Levels Results Day), so remember to check beforehand to ensure your A-Levels alone will be enough.